Tidally excited oscillations in MACHO 80.7443.1718: Changing amplitudes and frequencies, high-frequency tidally excited mode, and a decrease in the orbital period: The ExtEEV and its TEOs in the ground-based photometry

-Both TESS and ground-based data were next used to verify the stability of the orbital period of the ExtEEV.
+Both TESS and ground-based data were subsequently used to verify the stability of the orbital period of the ExtEEV.
 This was done by means of the $O-C$ diagram using times of minimum light of the heartbeat.
-Our analysis was based on light curves freed from TEOs.
+Our analysis was based on light curves that were freed from TEOs.
 In the first step, TESS year 1 data were used to make a template light curve.
-It was obtained by folding the data with the orbital period, binning in 0.004 to 0.022 phase intervals (shorter in the vicinity of periastron, longer in the flat part of the light curve) and averaging.
+It was obtained by folding the data with the orbital period, binning in 0.004 to 0.022 phase intervals (shorter in the vicinity of periastron and longer in the flat part of the light curve) and averaging.
 In total, 80 phase bins were defined.
 Median values of the phase and flux in phase bins were subsequently interpolated by means of cubic spline functions.
 A sequence of repeating template light curves was fitted to the most precise set of data, TESS year 1, by applying MCMC methods analogous to those described in Sect.~\ref{sect:stochastic}.
 As a result, we derived the reference time of minimum light, $T_{\rm ref}=\,\mbox{BJD}\,2458340.66829$, corresponding to the first minimum in the TESS year 1 light curve.
-As a reference orbital period we adopted the value derived from all TESS data in Sect.\,\ref{sect:global-pre-whitening}, that is, $P_{\rm ref}=32.83016$\,d.
-The $O-C$ diagram for the orbital period of the ExtEEV was obtained with these two reference values, that is, assuming $C(E) = T_{\rm ref} + E\times P_{\rm ref}$, where $E$ is the number of orbital cycles elapsed from $T_{\rm ref}$.
+As a reference orbital period, we adopted the value derived from all TESS data in Sect.\,\ref{sect:global-pre-whitening}, that is, $P_{\rm ref}=32.83016$\,d.
+The $O-C$ diagram for the orbital period of the ExtEEV was obtained with these two reference values, that is, assuming $C(E) = T_{\rm ref} + E\times P_{\rm ref}$, where $E$ is the number of orbital cycles that elapsed from $T_{\rm ref}$.

-In the next step, all ground-based data, separately for each survey, were divided into partly overlapping 3 yr-long data samples separated by roughly 1.5\,yr.
+In the following step, all ground-based data were divided, separately for each survey, into partly overlapping 3 yr-long data samples separated by roughly 1.5\,yr.
 In total, four MACHO, four OGLE-III, six OGLE-IV, and three ASAS-SN samples were defined.
 Each sample was first folded with the orbital period.
 Next, the MCMC methods were used to derive the observed time of minimum light in the folded light curve.
-This time of minimum light was then transferred to the time of minimum light closest to the average time of a sample by adding or subtracting integral number of orbital cycles.
+This time of minimum light was then transferred to the time of minimum light closest to the average time of a sample by adding or subtracting the integral number of orbital cycles.
 The derived times of minimum light, $T_{\rm min}=O$, were used to calculate $O-C$ values.
 They are given in Table~\ref{tab:OC_table} and plotted in Fig.\,\ref{fig:OC_diagram}.